Download a printable PDF file of this self-care technique here:

 Go slow!
 All stretches should be pain-free.

-Do not swing on the shoulder strap creating momentum
+Do not swing on the shoulder strap, as this creates momentum.

 2 thoughts on “Shoulder Impingement Stretch”